Operating in a short-term let control area

 Check PastMap to identify whether any part of your site falls within a scheduled monument boundary.
 If in doubt, contact HES directly.

 Scotland's Treasure Trove system is fundamentally different from England and Wales.
 Under Scots common law, all ownerless archaeological objects found in or on the ground belong to the Crown, regardless of their material, age, or value.
-This is much broader than the Treasure Act 1996, which applies only in England and Wales and covers only precious metals and coin hoards.
+This is much broader than the Treasure Act 1996, which applies in England, Wales, and Northern Ireland and covers only precious metals and coin hoards.

 The developer pays for all archaeological assessment, evaluation, excavation, post-excavation analysis, and publication.
 This is a standard cost of development in Scotland and is not funded by the planning authority, HES, or any other public body.
 You should obtain quotes from qualified archaeological contractors at the earliest stage to inform your project budget.